amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 # Azure Active Directory Baseline Configuration for MLZ
-This document provides key steps for deploying and securing a new Azure Active Directory environments for Mission Landing Zone deployments using a settings file and Microsoft Graph PowerShell to apply the settings.
+This document provides key steps for deploying and securing a new Azure Active Directory environments using a JSON configuration parameters file and Microsoft Graph PowerShell.

-While the configuration was created for MLZ, sections of the script can be used for existing tenants or to test automated configuration in a non-production tenant.
-At minimum, the general approach to configuring the latest Azure AD features can be applied through a fully customized automated deployment using this configuration as a sample.
+Azure AD is constantly evolving, exposing new settings and enabling new security features.
+The settings baselined here are by no means an exhaustive list.
+At minimum, the recommendations and feature settings described here should be evaluated for implementation in existing tenants.

+While much of this content and sample configuration was developed as an unofficial "add-on" for Mission Landing Zone deployments, the general approach using MS Graph and a declarative AAD configuration can be used to baseline any Azure AD tenant.
+Individual settings for each design area in the scripted configuration can be modified by adjusting the parameters file.

-It is **not** recommended to run through the configuration end-to-end in existing production tenants as the setting changes could disrupt access to the Azure environment.
+> **Warning**: It is **not** recommended to run through the configuration end-to-end in existing production tenants as the setting changes could disrupt access to the Azure environment.
+For more information, see the disclaimer [here](/../MLZ-Identity-AzureADSetup/README.md).

 ## Table of Contents
 - [About the baseline configuration](#about-the-baseline-configuration)